Apply for Financial Aid

 - We accept financial aid applications year-round; however, the earlier you apply the better.

-- Use IRS Data Retrieval, a new tool to save you time.
+- Use IRS Data Retrieval, a tool to save you time.

 The Free Application for Federal Student Aid (FAFSA) is the first step in the financial aid process.
 Use the FAFSA to apply for federal student aid.
 In addition to a reduced tuition rate, Massachusetts residents may also qualify for state financial aid funds.
 We use information from the FAFSA to award aid from The Commonwealth of Massachusetts too.